CPAs are like financial gods in many a business owner’s eyes.

 Anyway, he taught me how to do all this but…

-Which is odd for a dood who is a CPA and does both accounting and fee-only insurance consulting.
+… which is odd for a dude who is a CPA and does both accounting and fee-only insurance consulting.
+He’s also a life insurance agent who earns commissions from the sale of life insurance policies.

 How does one work in an industry they view as fundamentally dishonest?